Stefan99353/advent-of-code-2020/README.md

-# advent-of-code-2020
-Repository to hold AoC2020 problems
+# Advent of Code 2020

+This repository holds my solutions in Rust to the problems found in [Advent of Code](https://adventofcode.com/).

+**Merry Christmas**